 Not really.
-The style guide to use per project depends a lot on you and the company you work with.
-So, if you're working on a personal project, you can play around with style guides and see which one sticks for you.
+The style guide used per project depends greatly on you and the company you work with.
+So, if you're working on a personal project, you can play with style guides and see which one sticks.

 There are no rules.
 You can create your style guide and watch the world of technical writers adapt it.

-Can I write for both users and developers, or do I need to choose one?
+Can I write for users and developers, or do I need to choose one?

-To sell yourself as a technical writer, you'd need to have a blog.
-Somewhere holds different kinds of articles that explain technical concepts, processes, or your thought process about technical writing or your interests.
+To sell yourself as a technical writer, you must have a blog.
+Somewhere holds different articles explaining technical concepts, processes, or your thoughts about technical writing or your interests.

-Finally, there is no better way to sell yourself than to talk to people, attend boot camps, workshops, speak at events, contribute to open source projects, and network on social media platforms.
+Finally, there is no better way to sell yourself than to talk to people, attend boot camps and workshops, speak at events, contribute to open source projects, and network on social media platforms.

 How lucrative is Technical writing?

-The image below is from Glassdoor and shows the average salary a technical writer earns in the US.
+The image below is from Glassdoor and shows a technical writer's average salary in the US.

-Technical writing is super lucrative, and most recently majority of companies are beginning to understand the importance of technical writers on a team.
+Technical writing is super lucrative, and most recently, the majority of companies are beginning to understand the importance of technical writers on a team.

-Does technical documentation allows for an engaging yet conversational style of writing irrespective of the style guide?
+Does technical documentation allow for an engaging yet conversational writing style, irrespective of the style guide?

-There are over 7 billion people globally, and all of them can't read one article on APIs and understand.
+There are over 7 billion people globally who can't read one article on APIs and understand it.
 That's why tone is essential.
 A style guide defines the structure of a technical piece.
-However, the writer's tone makes a work relatable to various readers.
+However, the writer's tone makes the work relatable to various readers.

-There are a couple of resources that will help introduce you to technical writing.
-I have made a list of these resources and shared them on this Google docs file so I can easily update it and you too can contribute to it.
+A couple of resources will help introduce you to technical writing.
+I have made a list of these resources and shared them on this Github Repository file so I can easily update it, and you, too, can contribute to it.

-Bonus Question: Do I have to work closely with a tech bro to be a badass technical writer?
+Bonus Question: Do I have to work closely with a tech bro/Sis to be a badass technical writer?